chimingck/Staff-Management/README.md

 Errors may occur when users create a new employee **not** according to the above specoification

+## Compilation & Execution instructions

+In the terminal:

+The program is using makfile and the compilation is done by make main.

+The Execution is done by ./main .

 ## Implementation
-Maybe using vector of struct to store the info of each employee (but how to add self-define attribute?)
+Using vector of struct to store the info of each employee. (including a vector of custom fields) Using vector of string to store name of cuntom field.